dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 It's a simple text file that contains a series of instructions on how to build an image.

-You might be surprised how simple it actually is to work with the Dockerfile.
+You might be surprised how simple it actually is to work with a Dockerfile.

 If you are familiar with Linux command line interface then you basically already know how to write a Dockerfile.